c00lgat/OBSIDIAN/Basic Command Syntax.md

 At the lowest level of the Debian package management system is the `dpkg` command.
 This command can be tricky for novice Linux users, so the Advanced Package Tool, `apt-get`, a front-end program to the `dpkg` tool, makes management of packages even easier.

+<mark style="background: #FF5582A6;">Note:</mark> the `dpkg` or the `apt` tool is used in Debian based systems.
+For RedHat based systems such as REHL, CentOS and Amazon Linux 2, the package manager is the `YUM` package manager (Yellow dog updater, modified). `YUM` is the front end for the `RPM` (RedHat package manager) tool.

+Repositories available to a package manager are typically defined in a configuration file.

+The following are examples of Amazon Linux 2 repositories managed by AWS:
+- `amzn2-core`
+- `amzn2extra-docker`

 ### Installing Packages
 Package files are commonly installed by downloading them directly from repositories located on Internet servers.
 The Debian repositories contain more than 65,000 different packages of software.
 Before installing a package, it is good practice to refresh the list of available packages using the `apt-get update` command.
 <br>